spencerby28/coolify-github-bot/README.md

 1. **Trigger**: Runs on PR open, update, reopen, or push to main
 2. **Initial Check**: Queries Coolify API for deployments matching the commit SHA
 3. **Post Comment**: Creates initial comment with current deployment status
-4. **Polling**: If deployment is in progress, polls every 10 seconds (configurable) until completion
+4. **Polling**: If deployment is in progress, polls every 3 seconds (configurable) until completion
 5. **Update Comment**: Updates the comment as status changes (in_progress → finished/failed)
 6. **Completion**: Action completes when deployment reaches terminal state (finished/failed) or timeout

 The action will wait up to 30 minutes (configurable) for deployment completion, updating the comment as the status changes.
+By default, it polls every 3 seconds for faster updates - you can adjust this based on your build times.

 ## Outputs